 To develop AP VoteCast, AP worked with NORC at the University of Chicago — one of the world’s preeminent objective, nonpartisan research institutions and AP’s partner in The AP-NORC Center for Public Affairs Research.
 AP and NORC worked with Fox News in 2017 to test in three statewide elections the methodology that would debut as AP VoteCast in the 2018 midterm elections.

 Our research and development into AP VoteCast continues after every election.
 While the core methodology will not change, AP and NORC apply what we learn from the results of every election and update the methodology as needed to ensure AP VoteCast delivers the most accurate results possible.

 Q: How does the AP VoteCast survey process work?

-The AP VoteCast questionnaires asks a standard set of demographic questions, such as age, race and ethnicity, marital status and income.
+The AP VoteCast questionnaires asks a standard set of demographic questions, such as age, race and ethnicity, education level and income.
 It also includes a series of opinion questions, seeking details on what issues voters care most about, their thoughts on the direction of the country and their opinion on a variety of topics that are specific to their state.
-The questionnaire also asks for whom voters cast a ballot for U.S. Senate and governor, as well as the party of their candidate of choice for U.S. House.
-Every four years, the survey also asks about the race for president.
-In a few states, AP VoteCast also asks about ballot measures and other races for statewide office.
+The questionnaire also asks for whom voters cast a ballot for president, U.S. Senate and governor, as well as the party of their candidate of choice for U.S. House.

 NORC then employs an innovative statistical calibration methodology to combine the random sample surveys of registered voters with the poll conducted via online panels.
 In doing so, AP VoteCast gets the best of both approaches.
 It delivers the accuracy of a survey conducted with a random sample, but also provides the research depth of a survey that interviews tens of thousands.